 6-quart Dutch oven or soup pot

-1. Cook the Vegetables: Warm a teaspoon of oil over medium heat in the dutch oven or soup pot.
-Add the diced onions, celery, and carrots with a pinch of salt.
-Cook, stirring occasionally, until the vegetables just start to soften, 3-5 minutes.
+Cook the vegetables.
+Warm 1 teaspoon of the oil over medium heat in the Dutch oven or soup pot until shimmering.
+Add the onion, celery, and carrots with a pinch of salt.
+Cook, stirring occasionally, until the vegetables just start to soften, 3 to 5 minutes.
 Clear a space in the middle of the pan and add the garlic.
 Cook until aromatic, about 30 seconds, then stir the garlic into the vegetables.

-2. Sear the Chicken: Remove the skin from the chicken thighs, but leave the bone in.
+Sear the chicken.
+Remove the skin from the chicken thighs, but leave the bone in.
 (Boneless chicken thighs are also fine in this recipe, but the bones add richness to the broth.)
-Move the vegetables to the edges of the pan and warm the remaining teaspoon of oil in the middle of the pan.
+Move the vegetables to the edges of the pan and warm the remaining 1 teaspoon oil in the middle of the pan.
 When hot, add the chicken thighs, fitting them into a single layer.
 It's ok if they are snug.
-Cook without moving for about 3 minutes, until the underside is seared golden.
-Flip the thighs and sear the other side until golden.
+Cook without moving until the underside is golden-brown, about 3 minutes.
+Flip and sear the other side until golden.

-3. Add the Broth and Simmer: Add the bay leaf and 1/2 teaspoon of salt to the pot.
-Pour in one quart of the broth, reserving the remaining quart for later.
-Bring to a simmer, then reduce the heat to medium-low.
-Simmer for 30 minutes.
+Add the broth and simmer.
+Add the bay leaf and 1/2 teaspoon of salt.
+Pour in 1 quart of the broth.
+Bring to a simmer, then reduce the heat to medium-low and simmer for 30 minutes.

-4. Shred the Chicken: Move the pot off the heat and transfer the chicken to a plate with a slotted spoon.
-Use two forks to pull the meat apart into shreds (or chop into cubes).
+Shred the chicken.
+Move the pot off the heat and transfer the chicken to a plate with a slotted spoon.
+Use 2 forks to pull the meat apart into shreds (or chop into cubes).
 Remove and discard any bones.
 It's ok if the meat is still a little pink in the middle at this point.

-5. Cook the Pasta: Bring a separate pot of water to a boil for the pasta.
+Cook the pasta.
+Bring a separate pot of water to a boil for the pasta.
 When boiling, salt the water generously and add the pasta.
 Cook until the pasta is barely al dente and the drain.
-Alternatively: Add the second quart of broth to the soup, bring to a simmer, and cook the pasta in the soup itself.
+(Alternatively, add the second quart of broth to the soup, bring to a simmer, and cook the pasta in the soup itself.)

-6. Finish the Soup: Return the shredded chicken to the soup and bring to a simmer.
+Finish the soup.
+Return the shredded chicken to the soup and bring to a simmer.
 If the chicken wasn't quite finished cooking, continue simmering until it has cooked through.
 Add the noodles to the soup.
 If a thinner broth is desired, add additional chicken broth.
-Remove the bay leaf, and taste the soup.
-Add salt and pepper to taste.
+Remove the bay leaf.
+Taste the soup and add salt and pepper as needed.
 Remove from heat and serve.

-• Extra-Easy Chicken Noodle Soup: Substitute 3 cup pre-cooked shredded chicken or shredded supermarket rotisserie chicken for the chicken thighs in this recipe.
+Extra-Easy Chicken Noodle Soup: Substitute 3 cups pre-cooked shredded chicken or shredded supermarket rotisserie chicken for the chicken thighs in this recipe.
 Reduce simmering time to 10 minutes, or until the vegetables are cooked to taste.